coderaiser/sporty-leagues/README.md

 **Domain-driven structure**: code is grouped by what it does, not what type of file it is. `leagues/`, `badge/`, `filters/` each own their types, services, hooks, and components.
 New domains can be added without touching existing ones.

+**React 19 with the React Compiler enabled** - it automatically memoizes components, values, and callbacks at build time.
+That means no manual `useMemo`, `useCallback`, or `memo` calls needed.
+The compiler analyzes your code and inserts the optimizations itself.
+For this project specifically it means useFilters rerenders only when leagues, search, or sport actually change without us writing a single `useMemo`.
+Same for LeagueList — cards don't rerender when unrelated state changes, for free.

 Designed with careful planning and implementation with Claude Code.

 ## License